nalarbp/nalarbp.github.io/_pages/about.md

 ![](/images/background_img.png)

-### Personal summary

 I am a bioinformatician by training with experience in microbial genomics, genomic epidemiology, and web-based visualisation tools research and development.
 My research focuses on understanding the genomic epidemiology of multi-drug resistant bacteria in healthcare settings.
 I have worked with large-scale bacterial genome datasets in the last six years using various bioinformatics tools and pipelines.
 I am proficient in JavaScript programming and comfortable with High-Performance Computing, Unix commands, R, and Python programming.
 I am incredibly interested in data analysis and visualisation, mainly in translating genomic research for better healthcare products and services.

 ### Career history

 **Bioinformatician**
 _UQ Centre for Clinical Research (May 2022 - Present)_
 After I submitted my PhD thesis in April 2022, I worked as a part-time Bioinformatician at UQ Centre for Clinical Research (UQCCR) under supervision of Dr Brian Forde.
 My primary responsibility is to carry out large-scale bacterial genome analysis and contribute to developing a web-based application for real-time tracking of drug-resistant bacteria identified from hospitals in Queensland.
 My research includes but is not limited to analysing population structure, AMR factors, genetic diversity, cluster identification and visualisation tools development.
-This research and development work aims to improve hospital infection prevention and control.
+This research and development work aims to improve prevention and control of hospital-acquired infections.

 **Teaching Assistant**
 _The University of Queensland (Jul 2018 - Present)_